Being a relevant part of today’s 21st century business world is no easy task at all.

-Another thing which you ought to do before you enter your boss’s office, is consult your friends, they are likely to give you good advice about what you should say and what you shouldn’t.
+Another thing which you ought to do before you enter your boss’s office is to consult your friends, they are likely to give you good advice about what you should say and what you shouldn’t.

-At some point of time or the other everyone has had to deal with a troublesome co workers, so do not get too worried as it is perfectly natural and once you consult your boss hopefully things do start changing for the better.
+At some point of time or the other everyone has had to deal with troublesome co-workers, so do not get too worried as it is perfectly natural and once you consult your boss hopefully things do start changing for the better.

 Keeping things bottled up within you is certainly not an ideal thing to do at all, as chances are that you will not be able to concentrate on the tasks which have been given to you.